 Toggling your filter allows you to turn it on and off.
 To view records without the filter, simply click the Toggle Filter command.
 To restore the filter, click it again.

 Filtering by selection allows you to select specific data from your table and find data that is similar or dissimilar to it.
 For instance, if you were working with a bakery's database and wanted to search for all products whose names contained the word chocolate, you could select that word in one product name and create a filter with that selection.
 Creating a filter with a selection can be more convenient than setting up a simple filter if the field you're working with contains many items.

 To create a filter from a selection:

-- Select the cell or data you would like to create a filter with.
-We want to see a list of all of our products that contain the word "chocolate" in their names, so we'll select the word "chocolate" in the Product Name field.
+- Select the cell or data you want to create a filter with.
+We want to see a list of all of products that contain the word chocolate in their names, so we'll select the word chocolate in the Product Name field.